Data-Science-for-Planetary-science/rasterMiner/README.md

 # rasterMiner

-   Our software provides a set of tools to discover knowledge hidden in raster datasets.
+   This open-source software empowers the users with the set of tools to discover knowledge hidden in raster datasets.
-   It is an open source software distributed under GNU-V3 liscense. rasterMiner currently supports the following knowledge discovery tasks:
+   This software is distributed under GNU-V3 liscense.

+   rasterMiner currently supports the following knowledge discovery tasks:
    1. Data preprocessing and Nan value handling
    2. Pattern mining
    3. Clustering